 Please note for your application to be accepted you need to show Photo ID.
 Your application will NOT be processed without it.
 You will need come to the surgery for the process to be completed and you will be given your log-in details.
 We do not accept applications through the post/email or post/email log-in details due to patient confidentiality as we need to check photo ID in person.

-NGP Online Access Form and Leaflet
+NGP Online Access Form and Leaflet (PDF, 331KB)

 Online Medical Records

 To use EMIS Patient Access you will need a Practice ID number and Access ID number which is obtained from the practice, and, in conjunction with a password, will be unique to you.

 Click on the link below to login.

 If you are looking to make an Access to Health Records request it must comply with the Access to Health Records Act 1990 (AHRA) and can take up to 40 days to process.